 CEO Officially Responds After Snatching Signed Cap From Young Boy During US Open Match

 The US Open is known for unforgettable tennis moments, but one recent incident off the court stole the spotlight.
+What began as a victory celebration turned into a viral controversy that left fans around the world outraged.

 During Polish player Kamil Majchrzakโ€™s dramatic five-set win, cameras caught a man pulling a signed cap straight from the hands of a young boy named Brock.